simeononsecurity/simeononsecurity.ch/content/guides/automate-windows-11-installation-bypass-tpm-secure-boot-ram/index.en.md

 ### **Use Caution and Adhere to Regulations**

 **Bypassing** these checks should only be done in specific scenarios, such as virtualized environments that have appropriate security measures in place.
-It is essential to **understand the implications** of bypassing these requirements and assess the potential risks.
+You need to **understand the implications** of bypassing these requirements and assess the potential risks.

 The need for TPM 2.0 and Secure Boot for Windows 11 installation is based on Microsoft's stated system requirements.
 In some cases, such as in government or regulated environments, bypassing these checks may not be compliant with specific regulations or security standards.
 Organizations should carefully consider their requirements and consult applicable regulations, such as those from government agencies like the **National Institute of Standards and Technology (NIST)**, to ensure compliance.